andreipfeiffer/react-native-webview-android-file-upload/README.md

-# [DEPRECATED]
+# ⚠️⚠️⚠️ [ DEPRECATED ] ⚠️⚠️⚠️

-Please use https://github.com/react-native-community/react-native-webview, which is maintained by the React Native Community.
+👉 Please use https://github.com/react-native-community/react-native-webview, which is maintained by the React Native Community.

 # React Native Android WebView File Upload